openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/yp-intro.rst

    You can learn more about BitBake in the :doc:`BitBake User Manual <bitbake:index>`.

--  *OpenEmbedded-Core:* OpenEmbedded-Core (OE-Core) is a common layer of metadata (i.e. recipes, classes, and associated files) used by OpenEmbedded-derived systems, which includes the Yocto Project.
+-  *OpenEmbedded-Core:* :term:`OpenEmbedded-Core (OE-Core)` is a common layer of metadata (i.e. recipes, classes, and associated files) used by OpenEmbedded-derived systems, which includes the Yocto Project.
 The Yocto Project and the OpenEmbedded Project both maintain the OpenEmbedded-Core.
-You can find the OE-Core metadata in the Yocto Project :yocto_git:`Source Repositories </poky/tree/meta>`.
+You can find the OE-Core metadata in the OpenEmbedded :oe_git:`Source Repositories </openembedded-core/>`.

    Historically, the Yocto Project integrated the OE-Core metadata throughout the Yocto Project source repository reference system